SWP Documentation & Guides

 Framework Tags

-These 7 safety-focused tags are automatically applied when using the Robotics framework:
+These 8 safety-focused tags (including the mandatory @regulatory_scope) are automatically applied when using the Robotics framework:

 @sector: Robotics